Polish phonology: Distribution

 For the restrictions on combinations of voiced and voiceless consonants in clusters, see § Voicing and devoicing below.
 Unlike languages such as Czech, Polish does not have syllabic consonants: the nucleus of a syllable is always a vowel.

 The consonant /j/ is restricted to positions adjacent to a vowel.
-It also cannot precede i or y.
+It also cannot precede y.
 (For other restrictions on consonants appearing before i or y, see § Distribution above.)

 Voicing and devoicing

 Polish obstruents (stops, affricates and fricatives) are subject to voicing and devoicing in certain positions.
 This leads to neutralization of voiced/voiceless pairs in those positions (or equivalently, restrictions on the distribution of voiced and voiceless consonants).
 The phenomenon applies in word-final position and in consonant clusters.

 In Polish consonant clusters, including across a word boundary, the obstruents are all voiced or all voiceless.
 To determine (based on the spelling of the words) whether a given cluster has voiced or voiceless obstruents, the last obstruent in the cluster, excluding w or rz (but including ż), should be examined to see if it appears to be voiced or voiceless.
 The consonants n, m, ń, r, j, l, ł do not represent obstruents and so do not affect the voicing of other consonants; they are also usually not subject to devoicing except when surrounded by unvoiced consonants.
 Some examples follow (click the words to hear them spoken):